MAK-Relic-Tool/Guides/command-line-interface.md

 ##### Drive Name
 `"test": {...}` and `"data": {...}`defines the drive that the files will be packed into.

 Typically this will be `"data"` or `"attrib"`.

 ##### Drive Path
 `path` specifies the relative path from the `src_dir` specified when the command is called.

 Files will be searched from the relative path instead of the `src_dir`.

 ##### Filtering with `match`
 `match` is a standard glob filter.

 `store.*` will grab any file that is named `store`, ignoring the extension.

 `*.buffer` will grab any file with a `.buffer`  extension.

 `stream.txt` will only grab files named `stream.txt`.

 `*.*` will grab all files with a name and an extension.

 `*` will grab all files, even those without extensions.

 ##### Filtering with `query`
-Large files can be packed differently from small files via `query` `query` supports any python expression, with `size` being the size of the file.
+Large files can be packed differently from small files via `query`.

+`query` supports any python expression, with `size` being the size of the file.

 `size < 1000000000` will only include the file if it is less than 1 GigaByte.

 ##### Compressing Files
 `"storage": ...` specifies how the file is packed.
 If omitted, `"store"` is used by default.

 Options are:
 * `"store"` :  File is not compressed.
 * `"stream"` : File is zlib-compressed and marked for stream-decompression.